Joao-Lucas-de-Oliveira-Lima/authentication-and-authorization-spring/README.md

 ### Entities

-The system follows Spring conventions for user and permission management, with two primary entities: `User` and `Permission`, and a third intermediary table defined within the `User` entity, called `user_permission`, which stores the relationship between users and permissions.
+The system adheres to Spring conventions for managing users and permissions by defining two primary entities: `UserModel` and `PermissionModel`.
+A third intermediate table, `user_permission`, is specified within the `UserModel` entity to store the many-to-many relationship between users and permissions.

 #### Users
-The `UserModel` implements `UserDetails` and manages user-specific information and relationships with permissions.
+The `UserModel` class implements `UserDetails`, providing a series of getter methods for attributes defined by Spring conventions.
+Among these, the most important are `getUsername` and `getPassword`.
 ```java
 public class UserModel implements UserDetails {
     @Id